Breton Party: Program

-The movement was created in 2002.
+The movement was created in 2003.
 Its objective is to give Brittany the necessary institutions for its economic, social, cultural, environmental and political development.
 Brittany is defined as both the modern administrative Région of Brittany and the département of Loire-Atlantique, which includes Nantes, the former capital of the Duchy of Brittany.
 Its aspirations include regional autonomy comparable to other European regions as Flanders or Catalonia, or full independence, as with Ireland.

 The main idea is that Brittany has always been a nation, therefore has rights and liberties within the European Union.
 The Breton Party claims the creation of a Breton State, member of the European Union, officially recognized by international authorities.
 It argues that beyond the principle that a nation should have independent rights, Brittany also has everything to gain by such a process of emancipation, on economic, cultural or environmental fronts.

-The slogan of the Breton Party is "emancipated and reunited Brittany".
+The slogan of the Breton Party is "For an emancipated, ecological, supportive, and enterprising Brittany".
 Analyzing the causes for the "stagnation of the Breton political movements", the party wants "to take the Bretons as they are and not as one would like them to be".
 In terms of the left-right axis, the Breton Party is considered to be centrist.
 The main objective is first of all to create Breton political institutions.
-Claiming 400 members, most of whom have had no association with the earlier Breton movement, the Breton Party has members from the center-left, such as the professor and the contractor Jean-Paul Moisan from Nantes, or the center-right, such as Gérard Olliéric, the current president of the party.
+Claiming 400 members, most of whom have had no association with the earlier Breton movement, the Breton Party has members from the center-left, such as the professor and the contractor Jean-Paul Moisan from Nantes, or the center-right, such as Gérard Olliéric, the former president of the party.

 Youth Wing

 Ar Vretoned Yaouank is the youth section of the party created in 2007.
 Its purpose is to lead activities specific to youth connected to the party, but in an informal way.
-In 2006 the Young Bretons participated in the International Youth Days organized by the Basque National Party in Bilbao and were received by the Lehendakari, leader of the Basque government.
+In 2008 the Young Bretons participated in the International Youth Days organized by the Basque National Party in Bilbao and were received by the Lehendakari, leader of the Basque government.